NEWSWhat's happening in our practice

 Contact lens wear during COVID-19

 There is currently no evidence to suggest that there is any increased risk of infection or that coronavirus can be contracted through contact lens wear.
-However, it is critical to follow strict hygiene measures by washing your hands thoroughly, followed by drying them, before handling your contact lenses.
+However, it is critical to follow strict hygiene measures by washing your hands thoroughly, followed by drying them, before handling your contact lenses or touching your eyes.